christine-hu/outstanding-mash-brethren/README.md

 ### Launching

-After you have installed Processing, download the ZIP file of this repository.
+After you have installed Processing, download and unzip the ZIP file of this repository.

 Then,
 * Open the file named outstandingmash.pde.